B-UMMI/LMAS/docs/user/parameters.rst

 ``params.config`` file, or by passing the new value when executing the workflow with nextflow.
 There are three main parameters in LMAS: **reference, fastq and md**.

-The **triple reference sequences** can be passed with the ``--reference`` parameter, and ``--fastq`` recieves the **raw data** for assembly.
-The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico* or from real sequencing platforms.
+The **triple reference sequences** can be passed with the ``--reference`` parameter, and ``--fastq`` receives the **raw data** for assembly.
+The raw data is a collection of sequence fragments from the references and can be either obtained *in silico* or from real sequencing platforms.
 Users can pass text information, in a markdown file, on input samples to be presented in the report with the ``--md`` parameter.

+Several options are available to alter the behaviour of the **assemblers** incorporated in LMAS, namely to alter the values of the k-mer for each assembly iteration.
+By default, these values reflect the corresponding default settings of the assemblers.

-**Assemblers** are run with the tool's default parametes, but basic execution parameters, such as length of k-mer, can be altered.
-The target values for some **quality assessment** metrics can also be ajusted, such as N50 and NG50.
+The target values for some **quality assessment** metrics can also be adjusted, such as N50 and NG50.

 Input Files